 Below, we’ve created some data analyst resume templates for different levels of seniority.
 You can download these to use as inspiration for your own CV or resume.

-Entry-level data analyst resume
+Entry-level data analyst resume template

 This resume is suitable for those at the start of their career with little experience in the field.
 The focus is on expanding on work/practical experience and skills.
 Click on the image below to download the template.

-Mid-level data analyst resume
+Mid-level data analyst resume template

 Here, you can see a resume example for a data analyst who’s been working in the industry for a few years.
 They’ll likely have more examples of work experience and different projects they’ve worked on.

-Experienced data analyst resume
+Experienced data analyst template

 For experienced data analysts, the template below shows an example of how you could approach your resume or CV: